 While Oelsner agrees that even older teens need some free time, seeking part-time or seasonal employment is important for future career development.
 “It helps them mature into financially and socially capable adults,” she says.
 “I met with the CEO of a staffing agency recently, and he said the biggest gaps in the youngest generation of (applicants) are interpersonal skills and the ability to filter feedback into growth.”

 4. Scoping Out Opportunities

 When it comes time for them to jump into the job search, start by offering up your own personal network, says Oelsner.
 You might be surprised how a simple email to a few friends, neighbors and family members could yield opportunities for your teen.
-If that doesn’t work out, encourage your kid to hit the mall, Main Street or to ask neighbors if they know of any available openings.
+If that doesn't work out, encourage your kid to hit the mall or Main Street or to ask neighbors if they know of any available openings.

 Oelsner suggests limiting your teen's job search to your own community, because odds are you're going to be familiar with their workplace if it's a local business.

 Once your child has identified an opportunity, make sure she has all the certifications and training she needs (lifeguards need to be certified, for example, and most cities have some kind of babysitting class that may make your child more appealing when applying for sitting jobs), and help her practice any necessary skills, such as operating a lawnmower.
 Before sending her off on an interview, consider helping her put together a resumé, which will also help her focus on the kind of work she's interested in based on her activities and interests.